16 years later, we failed to take Oprah’s “You get a car!” moment to heart

 How it happened

-Let’s start by taking a look back at how that moment came about in the first place.
+Let’s start by taking a look back at how the moment came about in the first place.
 In 1996, Winfrey introduced a new segment on her show called Oprah’s Favorite Things.
-Every year, right around Thanksgiving, she would share some new knickknacks she loved and give them away to her audience.
-It might have been a watch or an iPod, but whatever it was ultimately got a big retail boost afterward.
+Every year, right around Thanksgiving, she would share a new knickknack she loved, with an audience giveaway.
+Whether it was a watch or an iPod, whatever it was ultimately got a big retail boost afterward.
 (Her endorsement of Uggs in 2003 sparked an entire craze, despite the fact that wearing those boots feels like shoving one’s foot down an alpaca’s esophagus.)

-By the premiere of the 19th season of The Oprah Winfrey Show in 2004, its producers had given away a vast array of goods and services.
-It had become increasingly hard to up the ante.
-Fortunately, according to the Making Oprah podcast, Winfrey’s best friend, Gayle King, was seated next to an executive from Pontiac on an airplane one day and ended up coaxing out an offer to give away 25 cars on the show.
-Such an extravagant gesture was already certain to generate more attention than the average Favorite Things giveaway—however, it wasn’t quite enough.
-Winfrey’s producers kept wooing and prodding the people at Pontiac until they agreed to provide $8 million worth of sedans—enough to motorize every member of the audience.
+By the premiere of the 19th season of The Oprah Winfrey Show in 2004, the host had given away a vast array of goods and services.
+It had become increasingly difficult to up the ante.
+Fortunately, according to the Making Oprah podcast, Winfrey’s best friend, Gayle King, was seated next to an executive from Pontiac on an airplane one day, and left with an offer to give away 25 cars on the show.
+Such an extravagant gesture was already certain to generate more attention than the average Favorite Things giveaway—but it wasn’t quite enough.
+Winfrey’s producers kept wooing and prodding the Pontiac people until they agreed to provide $8 million worth of sedans—enough to motorize every member of the audience.

 As a seasoned and empathetic philanthropist, Winfrey wanted to ensure that this particular audience was packed with people for whom a new car wouldn’t just be a sweet bonus but a real difference-maker.
 As the Making Oprah podcast recounts, in an effort to give the gesture “depth and intention,” her producer screened audience members with questions like, “How do you get to work?”

-If the energy in that room seemed even more ecstatic than a car giveaway might, it’s because the cars went to people who really needed them.
+If the energy in the studio during the car giveaway seemed even more ecstatic than it otherwise might, it’s because the cars went to people who needed them.
 The producers apparently even brought in paramedics, in case anyone passed out from excitement.
 (No one did.)

-It was a carefully coordinated moment, with Winfrey herself micromanaging the size of the bows on the cars, and it has reverberated through public consciousness for the last two decades, living on in endless parodies and GIFs.
-The cast of Euphoria, who were barely out of diapers when the show aired, is likely familiar with them.
+It was a carefully coordinated extravaganza, with Winfrey herself micromanaging the size of the bows on the cars, and the resulting TV gold has reverberated through public consciousness for the last two decades, living on in endless parodies and GIFs that even the cast of Euphoria, who were barely out of diapers when the show aired, is likely familiar with.

 Why we still talk about it